-We are gathering an excellent list of presenters.
-Here are several we have approved.
+We are gathering an excellent list of presentations.
+Here are several we have approved in no particular order.
 Please stay tuned for more…

 “Air Quality Benefits of Mine Land Reclamation Performed by the Coal Refuse Reclamation to Energy Industry”, Jaret Gibbons, ARIPPA

 While data exists on water quality improvements provided by coal refuse reclamation to energy plants, as well as coal refuse piles and fires, there is no current information regarding air emissions.
 For this reason, ARIPPA recently hired consulting firm TRC to develop a study comparing emissions of air pollutants from necessary remediation of existing coal refuse piles to the air pollutants that would otherwise be emitted if there were no operating facilities to remediate them.

 The air emissions study will aid ARIPPA in its federal advocacy efforts and help educate the public on the air quality benefits of mine land reclamation performed by the coal refuse reclamation to energy facilities.
 A final report is expected by September 2021.
 This presentation will provide an overview of the coal refuse reclamation to energy industry and highlight the results of the air emissions study.